chrkau/christiankaula.com/interfaces/2011-10-13-siri-from-future.md

 title: Siri is from the future
 slug: siri-from-future
 date: 2011-10-13 19:40
-tags: apple, interface
+tags: apple

 So you probably heard about the new iPhone by now.
-And perhaps you are one of the many people that said something along the lines *"Meh, so it's just the iPhone 4 with upgraded hardware and that gimmicky feature where you can talk to your iPhone."* You probably are failing to see the point because it’s so big you’re standing on it.
+And perhaps you are one of the many people that said something along the lines *"Meh, so it's just the iPhone 4 with upgraded hardware and that gimmicky feature which allows you to talk to your phone.”* You probably are failing to see the point because it’s too big.

 ## Finally: the first PDA